EJ Update to SLR Guidance Banner

 California King Tides Project, Embarcadero at Pier 14, San Francisco.
 Photo Taken: Feb 9, 2020.

-The California Coastal Commission is working to integrate the principles of environmental justice (EJ) into the agency’s sea level rise (SLR) policy and adaptation work.
+From 2022-2024, the California Coastal Commission worked to integrate the principles of environmental justice (EJ) into the agency’s sea level rise (SLR) policy and adaptation guidance.
 The work builds upon the Commission’s existing Environmental Justice Policy and intends to provide information on how to address EJ communities, impacts, and benefits when planning and analyzing for sea level rise.
-The final product of this work will be an environmental justice update to the Commission’s existing sea level rise policy guidance and will support consideration of EJ and SLR in coastal development permits as well as Local Coastal Program (LCP) updates, including in vulnerability assessments, adaptation plans, and draft LCP policies on sea level rise.
+The guidance update was unanimously adopted on November 2024, and included the consideration of EJ and SLR in coastal development permits as well as Local Coastal Program (LCP) updates, including in vulnerability assessments, adaptation plans, and draft LCP policies on sea level rise.

 Meaningful Engagement:

-We intend to incorporate community input throughout the entirety of this project.
-We have identified five primary audiences for engagement: project advisors, environmental justice community members, local governments, state agencies, and the general public.
-During the first phase, the project advisors will provide feedback on the draft update outline and an engagement plan.
-The second phase will include outreach to environmental justice community members and representatives by hosting a series of informational webinars and community meetings.
-The third phase of engagement will focus on outreach to our local government and state agency partners.
-The fourth and final phase of engagement will focus on outreach to members of the general public.
-We will be inviting members of the general public to engage, comment, and recommend updates to our policy guidance in 2024.
+The policy update was innovative as community input was incorporated throughout its entirety.
+To start, we identified five primary audiences for engagement: project advisors, environmental justice community members, local governments, state agencies, and the general public.
+During the first phase, the project advisors provided feedback on the draft update outline and an engagement plan.
+The second phase included outreach to environmental justice community members and representatives through meetings.
+The third phase of engagement focused on outreach to our local government and state agency partners.
+The fourth and final phase of engagement focused on outreach to members of the general public.
+Following adoption, in 2025 staff organized two webinars to highlight the EJ updates to the SLR Policy Guidance.

 • EJ and SLR Policy Guidance Advisors – Staff selected eight EJ and SLR subject matter experts in early 2023 to help provide guidance and feedback on the development of this project.
 See section below for more detail on the project’s advisors.

-• EJ community members and representatives – Staff will engage with EJ communities and representatives throughout the state who may be affected by the Commission’s sea level rise work.
-Engagement will occur directly, or through members of the policy guidance advisors.
+• EJ community members and representatives – Staff engaged with EJ communities and representatives throughout the state who may be affected by the Commission’s sea level rise work.

-• Local governments – Staff will collaborate with local governments in the Coastal Zone who are implementing the Coastal Act through LCPs.
+• Local governments – Staff collaborated with local governments in the Coastal Zone who implement the Coastal Act through LCPs.
+Following the adoption of the policy guidance update, Commission staff held a webinar highlighting the EJ considerations in the policy guidance for local governments.

-• State agencies – Staff will collaborate with local governments in the Coastal Zone who are implementing the Coastal Act through LCPs.
+• State agencies – Staff collaborated with local governments in the Coastal Zone who are implement the Coastal Act through LCPs.

 Engagement Plan Audiences Image